fallen-icarus/cardano-loans/README.md

 However, since closing Offer UTxOs implies no new Offer UTxO outputs, there are no outputs to check.

-If there is ever an invalid Offer UTxO (ie, an Offer UTxO with an `OfferDatum` but no beacons), it can be spent with this method; the negotiation smart contract would not need to be executed.
-Normally, the negotiation smart contarct will check for the proper approval for Offer UTxOs, but this is the one scenario where the loan spending smart contract will check directly.
+If there is ever an invalid Offer UTxO (ie, an Offer UTxO with an `OfferDatum` but no beacons), it can be spent by the borrower with this method; the negotiation smart contract would not need to be executed.
+Normally, the negotiation smart contarct will check for the proper approval for Offer UTxOs, but this is one of the rare scenarios where the loan spending smart contract will check directly.

 > NOTE: It is possible to close Offer UTxOs for two different lender credentials by using the
 > negotiation smart contract as a minting policy for one credential, and as a staking script for the